 - Enrolled students will receive a new U-Pass sticker every semester.

-- A replacement U-Pass sticker can be obtained at the Cashier’s Office for a fee of $40.
-If the sticker was lost while attached to a Viking Card, the cost of a new Viking Card ID is $20.00, a replacement U-Pass sticker is an additional fee of $40.
+- A replacement U-Pass sticker can be obtained at the Cashier’s Office.
+The cost of a new Viking Card ID is $20.00, a replacement U-Pass sticker is an additional fee of $40.

 - The cost of the U-Pass cannot be used to offset your parking hangtag.